Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Do you have an upcoming test that you are anxious about?
 Join us as the Counseling Center (and our very own DGS Embedded Counselor) comes to talk with DGS students about test anxiety.
 We will discuss the causes of this very common performance anxiety and how to overcome our fears about test-taking.
 We will look at the symptoms of test anxiety, how our minds take over, and offer suggestions to successfully overcome this anxiety needed to maximize performance on exam day.
 Snacks will be provided.

-At this appointment, students will meet with their assigned DGS academic advisor to plan classes for the subsequent term in preparation for online course registration.
-All DGS students are strongly encouraged to meet with an advisor to plan for course registration but, for students on academic warning, this is a required component of PASS.
+Students in PASS are required to meet with their assigned academic advisor to plan classes for the subsequent term in preparation for online course registration.
+All DGS students are strongly encouraged to meet with an advisor to plan for course registration, but for students on academic warning, this is a required

-We encourage students on PASS to schedule a meeting prior to their departure from campus.
-That way, you can celebrate your achievements and if there are any last-minute challenges you are facing, you can discuss a strategy with your advisor and plan for next steps.
-In addition, we will have you complete an online assessment of the program.
-Your opinions are important to us.
+Students in PASS are encouraged to schedule a meeting prior to their departure from campus.
+That way, we can celebrate achievements, and if there are any last-minute challenges, we can discuss a strategy and plan next steps.

 Keep in mind that while on academic warning, Illinois students:

-• Must raise or maintain a 2.0 cumulative GPA at Illinois to achieve good standing.
+• Must earn at least a 2.0 term and Illinois GPA to achieve good academic standing.

 Requirements (and failure to meet requirements) will be communicated to students via Illinois email accounts.